NREL/pvdaq_access/README.md

 When the software runs it will ask via a console prompt if the system you are downloading is one of the prize sites.
 If it is, it will extract data from those archives instead of the PVDAQ basic archives.

 ## Usage
-This is an exectuable python packge.
+This is both a set of functions as well as an exectuable python packge.
 It requires the passing of parameters at the start.
 * system : Followed by an integer of the system unique ID.
 * path : Followed by a string that targets the local computer location/path you wish the data to be stored into.
 * parquet : A flag that changes the data type from default CSV to Parquet file for download.

+For using the functions, see the tutorial examples folder.

-System IDs for PVDAQ basic sites can be found in the metadata file for Available System Information on the [OEDI site][1]</br>
+System IDs for PVDAQ basic sites can be found in the metadata file for Available System Information on the [OEDI site](https://data.openei.org/submissions/4568)(Ref [1])</br>
-System IDs for the Prize sites can be found on their repository folders within the PVDAQ Data Lake or from information on the [PVDAQ interactive website][2]
+System IDs for the Prize sites can be found on their repository folders within the PVDAQ Data Lake or from information on the [PVDAQ interactive website](https://openei.org/wiki/PVDAQ)(Ref [2])

 ## Infomation on running the program
 When the software starts the user may be prompted for additional information.
 The software will prompt the user to identify if this is a Solar Data Bounty Prize request or one of the